shivasai9/Berkadia-assignments/week7/angular/airqualityapi/outputs/readme.md

  8.patna

- if we click on the more info then we get the more information about the air quality of that particular city.
+ if we click on the more info then we get the more information about the air quality of that particular city. depending on the value of air quality index the color of the progress bar changes.